lanl/singularity-eos/doc/sphinx/src/models.rst

 variables are exposed since the emphasis is on only those that are needed for hydrodynamics codes.
-An incomplete equation of state is often sufficient for pure hydrodynamics since it can relate pressure to a given energy-density state, but it is missing information that relates the energy to temperature (which in turn provides a means to calculate entropy).
+An incomplete equation of state is often sufficient for pure hydrodynamics since it can relate pressure to a given energy-density state, but it is missing thermal information (see the section on :ref:`complete equations of state <Complete EOS>`).

 An excellent resource on equations of state in the context of hydrodynamics is the seminal work from `Menikoff and Plohr`_.
 In particular, Appendix A contains